2019ChenGong/TrajDeleter/README.md

 **Potential error1:**

-After installing mujoco-py, you may encounter an error when running 'import mujoco_py': "Compiling /projects/p32304/.conda/envs/review/lib/python3.7/site-packages/mujoco_py/cymj.pyx because it changed."
+After installing mujoco-py, you may encounter an error about 'GLEW' when running 'import mujoco_py': "Compiling /projects/p32304/.conda/envs/review/lib/python3.7/site-packages/mujoco_py/cymj.pyx because it changed."

 To resolve this error, please execute the following command: